Skip to content

 Multi-worker safety

-Nuke: bulk database resets
+Nuke: bulk project resets

 ScopeClears

-nuke alleverything above plus daemon_state
+nuke alleverything above

 See src/commands/nuke.ts.